 A cash reimbursement can be made under the following conditions:

 - 1. Supplies are needed the same day. - 2.
-Supplies are not normally available through the Biology or Chemistry stockrooms. - 3.
+Supplies are not normally available through the Biology stockroom. - 3.
 An original receipt is given for each reimbursement. - 4.
-The receipt is under \$15.00.
+The receipt is under \$10.00.